 Slow down.
 It’s still a bit like hunting.
 Again, our areas are so thick in eastern Tennessee and our deer densities are so low that just leisurely strolling through the woods won’t work.
 Take a few steps and scan, then repeat.
 Glassing isn’t much use in the thickets, but the same techniques apply.
 Just a few steps to change your perspective can reveal something that was right in front of you.

 We don’t really do anything special to try and find the other side.
 We already spend a lot of time to find what few are available in our part of the world, so it’s either close to the other one or it’s not.
-Shed hunting here is more about getting out and spending time with family and killing time in anticipation for turkey season.
+Shed hunting here is more about getting out and spending time with family and killing time in anticipation of turkey season.

 Southwest Shed Hunting Tips